cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * version.
 The 'version' field is known (fixed to v3), and is omitted in the CBOR encoding.

 * serialNumber.
-The 'serialNumber' field is encoded as a CBOR byte string.
+The 'serialNumber' field is encoded as a CBOR unsigned integer.

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.

 * issuer.
-In the general case, the Distinguished Name is encoded as CBOR map, but if only CN is present the value can be encoded as a single text value.
+In the general case, the Distinguished Name is encoded as CBOR map.
+The value is represented as an array, including the original byte value and the value type used for canonical recomposition.
+If only CN is present the value can be encoded as a single byte value.

 * validity.
 The 'notBefore' and 'notAfter' UTCTime fields are encoded as as UnixTime in unsigned integer format.